danielfett/draft-dpop/mainmatter.md

  1. the algorithm in the header of the JWT designates a digital signature algorithm, is not `none`, is supported by the application, and is deemed secure,
- 5. the JWT is signed using the public key to which the access token was bound,
+ 1. the JWT is signed using the public key to which the access token was bound,
- 6. the `typ` field in the header has the correct value,
+ 1. the `typ` field in the header has the correct value,
+ 1. the `http_method` claim matches the respective value for the HTTP request in which the header was received (case-insensitive),
- 7. the `http_method` and `http_uri` claims match the respective values for the HTTP request in which the header was received,
+ 1. the `http_uri` claims matches the respective value for the HTTP request in which the header was received, ignoring any query and fragment parts,
- 8. the token has not expired, and
+ 1. the token has not expired, and
- 9. if replay protection is desired, that a JWT with the same `jti` value has not been received previously.
+ 1. if replay protection is desired, that a JWT with the same `jti` value has not been received previously.

+Servers SHOULD employ Syntax-Based Normalization and Scheme-Based Normalization in accordance with Section 6.2.2. and Section 6.2.3. of [@!RFC3986] before comparing the `http_uri` claim.

 If any of these checks fails, the resource server MUST NOT grant access to the resource.